The 31 Best Action Movies of 2023 (So Far)

 Starring: Harrison Ford, Phoebe Waller-Bridge, Antonio Banderas, Boyd Holbrook, Mads Mikkelsen, and Toby Jones

-Why it's worth watching: The fifth Indiana Jones film will be both thrilling and stunning (just look at that trailer!), with Fleabag star Waller-Bridge joining the franchise.
+Why it's worth watching: The fifth Indiana Jones film is both thrilling and stunning (just look at the trailer!), with Fleabag star Waller-Bridge joining the franchise.

 'Mission: Impossible - Dead Reckoning Part One'